KevinLetsTruck/nutrition-lab-system/README.md

 ## 📄 License

 Private and confidential.
-All rights reserved.
+All rights reserved.# Wed Sep 10 15:29:33 PDT 2025